In this article we’re going to cover A LOT about menopause, and how you can support your body through it.

-Ideally throughout the day, which breaks your total intake into manageable chunks for your body to process (we become less efficient at digesting protein as we age, so regular intake is more beneficial for this reason too).
+Ideally, eat roughly a palm size serving of protein in each meal.
+This breaks your total intake into manageable chunks for your body to process.
+We become less efficient at digesting protein as we age, so regular intake is more beneficial for this reason too.

 - A palm size portion of meat or fish